NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 ## Lab objectives

 In this lab, you will perform:
-- Task 1: Create a project in the Azure AI Foundry portal
+- Task 1: Create a project in the Microsoft Foundry portal
-- Task 2: Extract named entities with Azure AI Language in the Azure AI Foundry portal
+- Task 2: Extract named entities with Azure AI Language in the Microsoft Foundry portal
-- Task 3: Extract key phrases with Azure AI Language in the Azure AI Foundry portal
+- Task 3: Extract key phrases with Azure AI Language in the Microsoft Foundry portal
-- Task 4: Summarize text with Azure AI Language in the Azure AI Foundry portal
+- Task 4: Summarize text with Azure AI Language in the Microsoft Foundry portal

-## Task 1: Create a project in the Azure AI Foundry portal
+## Task 1: Create a project in the Microsoft Foundry portal

-In this task, we are creating an Azure AI Foundry project and configuring the necessary resources to explore AI language capabilities in the Language Playground.
+In this task, we are creating an Microsoft Foundry project and configuring the necessary resources to explore AI language capabilities in the Language Playground.

-1. Right-click on the [Azure AI Foundry](https://ai.azure.com?azure-portal=true) **(1)** link, select **Copy link (2)** from the context menu, then paste it into a new tab to access the Azure AI Foundry portal.
+1. Right-click on the [Microsoft Foundry](https://ai.azure.com?azure-portal=true) **(1)** link, select **Copy link (2)** from the context menu, then paste it into a new tab to access the Microsoft Foundry portal.

    ![](./media/3-27.png)

-1. On the Welcome to Azure AI Foundry page, Click on **Sign in** in the top right corner.
+1. On the Welcome to Microsoft Foundry page, Click on **Sign in** in the top right corner.

    ![](./media/17-18.png)